 It was always God’s plan that by faith, his Spirit would dwell within our hearts of flesh (Romans 5:5, Galatians 4:6, 2 Corinthians 1:22, 1 John 4:13).

 “I will give them an undivided heart and put a new spirit in them; I will remove from them their heart of stone and give them a heart of flesh….I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh” (Ezekiel 11:19, 36:26 NIV).

 As these passages attest, our hearts of flesh are a gift from God himself that he might dwell there by his Spirit.
 The spirit of the antichrist, on the other hand, means to deny and separate our heart’s true identity and purpose.
 He denies Jesus Christ in the flesh!

 A Spirit of Denial

 “…Many deceivers, who do not acknowledge Jesus Christ as coming in the flesh, have gone out into the world.
-Any such person is the deceiver and the antichrist (2 John 1:7 NIV).That the spirit of the antichrist denies the incarnation of Jesus has never been a theological challenge for the Body of Christ.
-But we must come to understand that this deception and denial goes much further.
+Any such person is the deceiver and the antichrist (2 John 1:7 NIV).While the spirit of the antichrist does deny the physical incarnation of Jesus, we must come to understand that this deception and denial goes even further.
 It seeks to undermine the ongoing incarnation within believers themselves.
 He seeks to undermine the work of the Holy Spirit within our hearts of flesh.

 We must stop looking for some individual antichrist.
 John clearly says that any, not just one singular individual, which denies Jesus as coming in the flesh has been affected by that spirit’s deception.